COMMUNITY / FAQS

 When it is time to convert the liquid back to gas, the LNG will be flowed through a series of pipes on board the FSRU.
 Seawater from the harbour will be circulated around the series of pipes to warm the cold LNG, resulting in a slow evaporation of the liquid back into gas.

 The seawater used in the regasification process is then released back into the harbour.
 This water will be cooler than the ambient water temperature in the harbour.

 Modelling undertaken as part of the Project’s EIS, indicated that the release of cool water from the FSRU will only have minor impacts on seawater temperatures and these impacts are expected to be confined to within the port limits.
 The cool water discharge will partially offset elevated harbour temperatures that have resulted from warm water discharges from other port users.

 Will gas be stored onshore at the site?

 The natural gas will not be stored on land at the Port.
 It will be contained in the FSRU and stored in liquid form until it is required to be put into the gas network.
 Natural gas in liquid form is not flammable or explosive.

 FSRUs currently operate in numerous locations around the world and are designed and constructed to strict international standards in terms of safety and operations.

 How does the gas get from the FSRU to the pipeline?

-Once the LNG has been converted back to a gas and is ready to be sent to the pipeline, the gas will be transferred onshore from the FSRU via cryogenic loading arms or hoses located on the jetty.
+Once the LNG has been converted back to a gas and is ready to be sent to the pipeline, the gas will be transferred onshore from the FSRU via cryogenic loading arms located on the jetty.
 The gas will then be transferred via an underground pipeline to the Jemena Cringila Metering Station and then onto the Eastern Gas Pipeline (EGP) which runs from Victoria to Sydney.

 How does the gas get from the FSRU to gas users?
 Is there a major pipeline at or near Port Kembla, or will this need to be built?